liviucotfas/ase-web-and-cloud-applications-security/README.md

 **Is it possible to convert the .md files to .pdf/.docx ?**

->A: you can use https://gitprint.com/ or https://pandoc.org/
+>A: you can use https://pandoc.org/